 But with civil war looming on the horizon, Zélie finds herself at a breaking point: she must find a way to bring the kingdom together or watch as Orïsha tears itself apart.

-I am excited for all of them.
+I’m excited for all of them.
 It’s no surprise that I love reading books by Nigerian authors, being a Nigerian myself.
+If you’re looking for more books by Nigerian authors, I’ve got another list of 2018 books by Nigerian authors.
+Enjoy!